Making transport accessible for all is paramount in what we do.

 All of the 31 stations on the Elizabeth line western and eastern sections will be step-free to platform level.

-Due to the different types of trains that already run along the western and eastern section stations, including freight trains, level boarding could not be provided for the new Elizabeth line trains.
+The new central Elizabeth line stations will provide level boarding on all trains, however due to the different types of trains that already run along the eastern and western section stations, including freight trains, level boarding could not be provided for the new Elizabeth line trains.

 To alleviate this, TfL has station staff on hand whenever trains are running to deploy boarding ramps between the platform and train.